 Financial Analysis in Risk Management Decision-Making

 The above discussion detailed strategies that can be used in risk management if the severity and frequency of potential losses is known or can be estimated.
 Additionally, it costs money to institute loss controls or other methods of limiting losses.
 However, because money has time value, it is more accurate to use the present value either of potential losses or of the cost of projects to arrive at better decisions.
 The present value is calculated by discounting a future value by the appropriate interest rate, which may be the interest rate that the company pays for loans, or some other relevant rate.
 Present value can most easily be illustrated with a simple bank deposit.
 If $100 is placed in an account earning 5% interest, then at the end of one year, the account will have $105, which is its future value.
-The present value of that $105 discounted by 5% is equal to the initial deposit of $100.
+The present value of that $105 discounted by 5% = the initial deposit of $100.
 Present value can be used to analyze which insurance coverage to purchase, based on the size of the deductible, coverage amount and the expected number and size of losses for the insured.
 By accounting for these variables, the insured can minimize the present value of its cash outflows.

 Capital budgeting is to determine which capital investment projects a company should pursue.
 In risk management, capital budgeting is used to decide on loss control investments.
 A common method in capital budgeting is to use the net present value of the project, equal to the sum of the present values of the future cash inflows minus the cost of cash outflows, including the cost of the project.
 If the net present value is positive, meaning that the future cash flows to the company exceed the future cash outflows, and the project is desirable; if net present value is negative, and the project should be avoided.
 For instance, should a warehouse use surveillance equipment or guards to reduce losses?
 If the net present value of using surveillance equipment is positive — meaning that the cost, maintenance, and operation of the equipment is less than the amount saved through the reduction of projected losses — and exceeds the net present value of using guards, then the surveillance equipment will be the cost-effective solution.